Antique crystal beaded chandelier in Empire style

 This chandelier comes from a private estate in Milan but is believed to have Eastern European origins and is in good condition.

 Prestigious antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
+Today, there is a growing number of enthusiasts of high-quality vintage items that possess distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th century, originating from the Napoleonic era.
+It features significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details